mechmotum/mechmotum.github.io/content/pages/guide-msc.rst

 - If you are a BMD or BME student, read the relevant guidance docs found on Brightspace.
+- Start a MyCase for your graduation at this point and trigger the check for minimal credits (54 required in first year).
 - Arrange an initial meeting with your supervisor(s) to discuss how to get started on the literature study and to discuss the general topic area of the study.